Meet the teachers

 My journey with Yoga started at the age of about 11 and was introduced to me by my Mum.
 I started practising in my teenage years…I loved the way it made me feel physically and mentally.

-After years of personal practise I embarked upon a foundation course with the British Wheel of Yoga which in turn led on to a two-year Teacher Training Program with Jeremy Jones from the Yoga College (registered with Independent Yoga Network) and to where I am today – teaching Yoga in the Great Notley, Braintree area.
+After years of personal practise I embarked upon a foundation course with the British Wheel of Yoga which in turn led on to a two-year Teacher Training Program with Jeremy Jones from the Yoga College (registered with Independent Yoga Network) and to where I am today – teaching Yoga in my own Yoga Centre in Great Notley.

 I believe we need to experience and be ‘in’ each posture…to enjoy the effects that each posture brings us, notice and observe how it makes us feel.
 Self enquiry is so important, observing how feel physically, mentally, energetically and emotionally.
 Noticing how the breaths ‘re-acts’ to the postures…is there ease, steadiness, calmness.
 I try to teach Ahimsa..non vilonece to yourself physically and mentally, being Kind to yourself and your body…if you ‘feel’ it you are right where you need to be at that present moment…in the moment…the precious present.

 My journey is always evolving and growing, I am still a student and always will be but I feel extremely blessed to be able to share my experiences so far with many people.
 I do firmly believe Yoga is for everyone and every body.

 I am pleased to be an actvive member of the Independent Yoga Network who help to keep Yoga free and independent and I would encourage everyone to join them in this mission. http://www.independentyoganetwork.org/

 I hope to be able to share my experiences with you on the mat and maybe you can those away with you and experience them OFF the mat.